AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 ####Melting and pivoting

 Melting and pivoting are often overlooked operations.
 When they are applicable, it is important that they are performed to make the shape of the data suitable for further processing.
 These are often part of a more elaborate operation involving data preparation along other operations such as sorting etc. Please refer to the next exercise for a full working example in Python.
 See the following <a href="https://leeds365-my.sharepoint.com/:p:/g/personal/scsaalt_leeds_ac_uk/EXYe9TF0RytAh6KlMnMU3aYBslNRRDa-QNQwpOTHPWUwpA?e=OyGir5" target="_blank">slides.</a>
-<mark>Will slides be video or a link out to powerpoint?
-Needs confirming and editing accordingly.</mark>

 !!! abstract "Exercise"
 		In this exercise you will be given a dataset to prepare for further analysis.